TomPallister/PerformanceDsl/README.md

 There is now an agent service, install using installutil, post json at it to run tests.
 Example can be seen in the Agent project.
+The agents have to run on port 9999 at the moment, this should be changed at some point I guess.

 Server